chtimi59/npm-scaffolding/packages/twister-scripts-modules-mngt/README.md

 # twister-scripts-modules-mngt
-Twister's scripts to brings post install operations on node_module
+A Twister (or `npmt` for short) scripts to overide `npm install` and offer more flexibility on node_modules/ installation